Use your BACK button to return

 staff at BOW Industries for any assistance you may require.

-IMPORTANT: DO
+IMPORTANT:

-be done for destructive purposes.
+should not be degaussed unless being done for destructive purposes.
+Degaussing

 Go